Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: Introduction

-Then $\widetilde{\varepsilon} \circ S$ is the classical Hecke operator representation on $H_0^{\Gamma}(\pi, L)$. (see Chapter 3) This, also allows to obtain another representation of the Hecke operators on $\Gamma$ invariant vectors associated to the action of $\Gamma$ on $H_0$, as operators acting on a subspace of $L$.
-These representation can be used to analyze the traces of the Hecke operators.
+Then $\widetilde{\varepsilon }\circ S$ is the classical Hecke operator representation on $H_{0}^{\Gamma }(\pi ,L)$ (see Section 3).
+We obtain in this way another representation of the Hecke operators on $\Gamma $ invariant vectors associated to the action of $\Gamma $ on $H_{0}$.
+The Hecke operators are represented as operators acting on a subspace of $L$.
+These representation can be used then to analyze the traces of the Hecke operators.